-I am breeding an open pollinated landrace of cantaloupe on my farm in Paradise Utah.
+I am breeding an open pollinated landrace of cantaloupes on my farm in Paradise Utah.
 I am selecting mostly for muskmelon types with orange fleshed fruits and netted skin.
 Seeds are available to home gardeners, small-scale farmers, and cantaloupe breeders.Why?

 - Commercial varieties of cantaloupe have never grown well for me because our nights are very cool, our days are super hot, the air is so dry, and the growing season is so short.
-By developing my own open pollinated landrace of cantaloupe I am working to insure that I have a reliable source of affordable seed that is especially adapted to growing on my farm and in Cache Valley.
+By developing my own promiscously pollinated landrace of cantaloupe I am working to insure that I have a reliable source of affordable seed that is especially adapted to growing on my farm and in Cache Valley.

 - By growing my own seed on a small scale I am able to taste every melon, and only plant seed from the best of the best.